nixworks/public/news/2008/11/21/index.md

 _Context: Burma, Cyclone Nargis, Zarganar_

 ### [ Confirmation of Neil Barofsky as special inspector general of the Troubled Assets Relief Program is delayed by an unnamed Republican United States Senator. ](/news/2008/11/21/confirmation-of-neil-barofsky-as-special-inspector-general-of-the-troubled-assets-relief-program-is-delayed-by-an-unnamed-republican-united.md)
-_Context: Neil Barofsky, Republican, Senator, Troubled Assets Relief Program, United States, inspector general_
+_Context: Neil Barofsky, Republican, Troubled Assets Relief Program, United States, United States Senate, inspector general_

 ### [ According to unofficial sources, Hillary Clinton has agreed to serve as the next U.S. Secretary of State and Timothy F. Geithner as the next Secretary of the Treasury under the presidency of Barack Obama. ](/news/2008/11/21/according-to-unofficial-sources-hillary-clinton-has-agreed-to-serve-as-the-next-u-s-secretary-of-state-and-timothy-f-geithner-as-the-nex.md)
 Two confidants said Hillary Rodham Clinton would give up her Senate seat and accept the nomination for secretary of state after talks with the president-elect.